Titles and Roles

 Lanny S. Liebeskind, PhD, serves as Vice Provost for Strategic Research Initiatives and is a Samuel Candler Dobbs Professor in the Department of Chemistry at Emory University.
-Dr. Liebeskind has been invited to present over 310 lectures at universities, chemical companies, and meetings throughout the world and has published over 160 research papers in peer-reviewed journals.
+Dr. Liebeskind has been invited to present numerous lectures at universities, chemical companies, and meetings throughout the world and has published over 160 research papers in peer-reviewed journals.

 Dr. Liebeskind is a member of the Discovery and Developmental Therapeutics Research Program at Winship.

 Dr. Liebeskind earned his PhD in 1976 from the University of Rochester.
-After obtaining his PhD, he completed postdoctoral fellowships at the Massachusetts Institute of Technology as a National Science Foundation Postdoctoral Fellow and at Stanford Univesity as a National Institutes of Health Postdoctoral Fellow.
+After obtaining his PhD, he completed postdoctoral fellowships at the Massachusetts Institute of Technology as a National Science Foundation Postdoctoral Fellow and at Stanford University as a National Institutes of Health Postdoctoral Fellow.

 Dr. Liebeskind's research interests center on the discovery of new reactions and the application of transition metal chemistry to challenging problems in organic synthesis.

 Dr. Liebeskind served for over a decade as associate editor of the journal Organometallics published by the American Chemical Society.
 Dr. Liebeskind was also associate editor of the Encyclopedia of Reagents for Organic Synthesis published by Wiley and an editor of Advances in Metal–Organic Chemistry published by JAI Press.